AzharAhmed-bot/angular-crash-course/Setup.md

-# Development server
 Make sure to create your branch and work from your branch and not the main one.

+## Dependencies

 Install the dependencies using the following command:
 ```sh
 npm i
 ```

+## Development server
 To launch the development server, use the command:
 ```sh
 ng serve
 ```

-# Code Scaffolding
+## Code Scaffolding
 Angular CLI facilitates code generation for various project components.
 You can generate a new component using the following command:

 ```sh